 There are three formats you can use for the bind DN or username:

 The full path to the common name of the object.
 For example, "(CN=Administrator,OU=Users,DC=ad,DC=jamfsw,DC=corp)".

 - Domain and sAMAccountName

 For example, "email@example.com".

 For more information on how to find the DN or username for the bind user, see the "Additional Information" section.

-In the JSS, enter the hostname and domain of the AD server, and then click Continue.
+- Enter the hostname or IP address of the LDAP server, and then click Next.

 The domain is the value for the "dc" attribute in Apache Directory Studio.